 — Bob (@Bob_Animal) July 16, 2019

 Potter doesn’t get into any antagonism that you often see between cats and dogs — Ginger and Pickles get along fine, sort of like a married couple.
 They know each other well and rib accordingly.
-But there is another Weakness — Potter’s animal characters hover in that awkward space between ‘humans in animal form’ and ‘proper animals’ — although they own a shop and speak English like humans, they are driven by their baser instincts and would quite like to eat the customers.
+But there is another Shortcoming — Potter’s animal characters hover in that awkward space between ‘humans in animal form’ and ‘proper animals’ — although they own a shop and speak English like humans, they are driven by their baser instincts and would quite like to eat the customers.
 The terrier would like to eat the rabbits and the cat would like to eat the mice.
-They acknowledge this weakness in themselves and have developed strategies; the cat serves the rabbits and the dog serves the mice.
+They acknowledge this shortcoming in themselves and have developed strategies; the cat serves the rabbits and the dog serves the mice.
 (In fact terriers also like mice and were bred as ratters.
 I doubt terriers make a fine distinction between rodents.)

 Here’s what I think.
 I think Ginger and Pickles Desire the parade of edible customers who visit their little store.
 In fact, they are basically enticing them there with free sweets.
 They are setting up traps, and they enjoy the hands-off fantasy parading in front of them all day.